asimwe1/rust_chatapp/site/guide/9-configuration.md

 }
 ```

-Rocket will extract it's configuration from the configured provider.
+Rocket will extract its configuration from the configured provider.
 This means
 that if values like `port` and `address` are configured in `Config`, `App.toml`
 or `APP_` environment variables, Rocket will make use of them.
 The application
 can also extract its configuration, done here via the `Adhoc::config()` fairing.